RJM8989/WDA-project-one/README.md

 ### Desktop Wireframes

-These screenshots were taken before the start of the project throughout the design process the pages have slight variations compared to the orginal wireframe.
+These screenshots were taken before the start of the project throughout the design process the pages have slight variations compared to the original wireframe.

 [Click here to see the Desktop Wireframes]()